 "Oh my, you just HAVE to breastfeed!
 How dare you consider giving your new baby formula!
-If you don't to nurse, you will never bond with your baby."
+If you don't nurse, you will never bond with your baby."

 Does any of this sound familiar?
 I heard that and much more when I was pregnant with my first child.
-It's some pretty heady stuff for a first time mum.
+It's some pretty heady stuff for a first-time mum.
 And it wasn't just my friends, it seemed as if everyone I came in contact with had to - unprompted of course - implore me to breastfeed my yet-to-be-born child.

 Who are these people?
 Did I even ask their opinion?
 The thing that I found interesting was I was told I "had to" without an explanation of why.
 Why was nursing the most important thing in the whole wide world according to everyone and their mother?

 I did a little research.
-It turns out all these advice-giving people were actually well meaning enlightened individuals.
+It turns out all these advice-giving people were actually well-meaning, enlightened individuals.
 Breastfeeding is one of the best things you can do for your child.

-The number one reason why breastfeeding is the optimal choice for feeding is because our bodies are designed to provide breast milk that is the perfect mix of nutrients and antibodies for your specific child.
+The number one reason breastfeeding is the optimal choice for feeding is because our bodies are designed to provide breast milk that is the perfect mix of nutrients and antibodies for your own child.
 And, amazingly, the milk's composition changes as your baby's nutritional needs change.
-In addition, breastfed babies on average experience fewer incidences of constipation, colic and other stomach issues.
+Besides, breastfed babies on average experience fewer incidences of constipation, colic and other stomach issues.
 They have greater protection against ear infections, respiratory illnesses, pneumonia, bronchitis, allergies and a whole host of other childhood ailments.
 There is even some evidence that supports the idea that breastfed infants develop higher IQ's, and have improved brain and nervous system development.

 And it's not just the babies who benefit from nursing.
 Breastfeeding is good for the mums too.
 Mothers that breastfeed have a reduced risk of breast, ovarian, cervical, and endometrial cancers.
-Nursing also gives you a little “mommy high.”
+Nursing also gives you a little 'mummy high'.
 When you nurse your body provides hormones that have an endorphin effect giving you a relaxed feeling; it's really quite blissful.

 Article by Sue Ridgeway